Docking Drawer logo

 All articles

-Electrical Certifications: What You Need to KnowUpdated 3 months ago
+Electrical Certifications: What You Need to KnowUpdated an hour ago

 At Docking Drawer, we're proud to be the market leader of in-drawer electrical outlets.
 Offering a full array of solutions, we are committed to charging and powering today's connected lifestyle with innovative solutions.
 Best of all, every outlet is electrically certified by a Nationally Recognized Testing Laboratory (NRTL).
 But we get a lot of questions about what that means.
 So we're going to explain in plain English the difference between being ETL-listed, UL-listed and Recognized.